NewfundametalsDAO/FrankenDAO/docs/voting-power.md

 actively participated and have voted on 15 proposals, submitted 2 of your own, and had 1 of them pass.

-This is how you token voting power would break down:
+This is how your token voting power would break down:

 | Token ID | Evil Score | Stake Bonus | Voting Power |
 | --- | --- | --- | --- |